Perfect for pairing with other programs.

 This summer, embark on a study of psychoanalysis in two of Europe’s greatest cultural and intellectual capitals.

-In Prague you’ll investigate the relationship between psyche and society, using a variety of psychoanalytic tools to explore topics including racism, sexuality, and politics.
+In Prague you’ll investigate the relationship overlap between psychoanalysis and art, including the mutual influences, borrowings, and inspirations between these two supposedly separate domains.
 In Paris you’ll examine psychoanalytic thought and critique in the field of 20th and 21st century art, exploring the relationship between madness and creativity, and testing the limits of psychoanalysis to interpret the visual arts.

 The CIEE Difference